ADiko1997/S-GEAR/README.md

 from [here](https://dl.fbaipublicfiles.com/avt/datasets/ek100/ig65m_ftEk100_logits_10fps1s/rgb/data.mdb) into `DATA/extracted_features/ek100/igm/` or [here](https://dl.fbaipublicfiles.com/avt/datasets/ek55/ig65m_ftEk55train_logits_25fps/rgb/data.mdb) into `DATA/extracted_features/ek55/igm/`.

 To train S-GEAR end-to-end, you need to download the raw videos from [EPIC-Kitchens](https://data.bris.ac.uk/data/dataset/2g1n6qdydwa9u22shpxqzp0t8m).
-They can be organized as you wish, but this is how my folders are organized (since I first downloaded EK55 and then the remaining new videos for EK100):
+They can be organized as you wish, but this is how my folders are organized:

 ```
 DATA